Overview of Seth Thomas Pocket Watches

 Seth Thomas Private Label & Named Grade Pocket Watches

 What is a Private Label pocket watch?
 How can we know which Private Label pocket watches were made by Seth Thomas?
 In which models, grades, and jewel counts were the various Seth Thomas Private Label watches manufactured?
 Who placed the special orders that led to the production of the various Seth Thomas Private Label pocket watches?
+Here is an updated list of the private label pocket watches presented on this website.

 The Pocket Watch Database is an excellent resource for exploring and discovering the answers to these questions about the variety of Private Label pocket watches manufactured by Seth Thomas between 1885 and 1915.
 In addition to the vast historical research provided by the Pocket Watch Database’s founder, Nathan Moore, there is a wealth of information to be gained by viewing, reading, and analyzing the “Collection View” pages for individual watches posted to the database by collectors from around the world.